-THAILAND – Grandma Warren has been raising her grandkids alone ever since their parents abandoned them.
+THAILAND – Grandma Aon has been raising her grandkids alone ever since their parents abandoned them.
 Six-year-old Malik is grandma’s little helper.

 She said, “Grandma loves me and my brother.
 She takes care of us.
 I love Grandma.
 I obey her and help her clean our house.”